 Not all tracking watches feature this function but if you're lucky enough to own something like the Garmin Foreunner 935 or Forerunner 235, you can pair it with your smartphone and use the Live Tracking mode to beam your marathon position direct to the web.

 Once a LiveTrack session has started, anyone you invite via email, Facebook or Twitter will receive a link to a webpage that includes the position of your phone or connected running watch.
 They'll also be able to track your time elapsed, distance, speed and elevation in real time.
 And if you have any ANT+ sensors, they also can see that data, such as heart rate or cadence.

 Let's be honest, the minute you cross the finish line (and for quite a few minutes after) you're going to have enough on your hands trying to keep your lungs from coming out of your mouth.
 Tweeting and Facebooking the fact you're over the line safe isn't going to be top of your list.

-With devices like Android Wear smartwatches running the Nike+ Running app, you can set up auto activity posting to most of the major social networks, letting the tech do the bragging bit while you concentrate on how you keep that silver blanket on your shoulders while carrying that banana you know you're never going to eat.
+With devices like the Apple Watch Series 2 running the Nike+ Running app, you can set up auto activity posting to most of the major social networks, letting the tech do the bragging bit while you concentrate on how you keep that silver blanket on your shoulders while carrying that banana you know you're never going to eat.

 Popular running apps, such as Strava and Runkeeper, are very smartwatch-friendly now too - so there's no need to rely on your phone.